 Making the complex simple

-To understand to the gun laws, we must simplify.
-So keep in mind that while we explain simply, there is often a deeper level of analysis possible.
+What is a Prohibited Person in Possession of a Firearm crime?
+First we must understand the gun laws.
+And we must simplify.
+So keep in mind that while we start simple, a deeper level of analysis is often possible.

 Gun laws in Minnesota include both state and federal laws; interpreted by both Minnesota and federal courts.